openaire/guidelines-literature-repositories/docs/field_creator.rst

 Subproperty nameIdentifier (R)
 ------------------------------

-Uniquely identifies an individual or legal entity, according to various schemes (occurences: 0-n).
+Uniquely identifies an individual or legal entity, according to various schemes (occurrences: 0-n).
 The format is dependent upon scheme.

 .. note::